biomedicalGenomicsCNAG/mulTI_Metatlas/README.md

 ## Data
-The data has been deposited in five levels of organization, from raw to processed data:
+The data has been deposited in different levels of organization, from raw to processed data:

 - raw data.
-All the new generated fastq files have been downloaded from HCA.
-Full table with the information regarding the used project is available on the supplementary table 1 of the published paper
+All the fastq files have been downloaded from HCA.
+Full table with the information regarding the used project is available in the metadata file or the supplementary table 1 of the published paper
-- matrices.
-All the counts table have been deposited in [Zenodo](https://zenodo.org/record/7756209)
+- matrix.
+The counts table has been deposited in [Zenodo](https://zenodo.org/record/7756209)

 ## Prerequisites